A Response to William Lane Craig on Hebrew Cosmology: Here's Your Evidence

 Exhibit A: For the flat disk of the earth, we have the Babylonian Map of the World clay tablet where a scribe in the ballpark of the biblical classical period actually illustrated and labeled the earth disk using a literal compass to inscribe it.
 It’s surrounded by the Mesopotamian cosmic sea ring labeled the Marratu--“bitter river.”
 Irving Finkle, the world’s most famous Assyriologist and the curator of this tablet at the British Museum (his scholastic prowess practically oozing from that dreadfully iconic beard of his) agrees with this assessment (Finkel 263) as does Keel—one of the top experts in biblical iconography (Keel 21-2).

-Keel points out this illustration is conceptually paralleled in the Bible where Prov 8:27 and Job 26:10 both use a verb related to a compass to describe God’s “inscribing” the earth “circle on the face of the waters” or Isaiah’s language of God “sitting over the circle of the earth” (40:22) (Cosmas Indicopleustes called from the sixth century.
-He wants to know how the heavens can be “spread out like a tent” canopy in that verse unless the earth is presumed flat?).
+Keel points out this illustration is conceptually paralleled in the Bible where Prov 8:27 and Job 26:10 both use a verb related to a compass to describe God’s “inscribing” the earth “circle on the face of the waters” or Isaiah’s language of God “sitting over the circle of the earth” (40:22).
 A flat earth is the most natural way to make sense of Job 26:10’s language of God “inscribing a horizon on the face of the waters as a boundary between light and darkness”--the “boundary” being the flat horizon line where the sun rises.
 Comparison with the Babylonian Map also explains why Genesis 1:9 says the waters gathered “to one place” so that the earth could appear.

 The Babylonian Map has an ocean-ring called the “Bitter River.”
 Keel (21) pointed out that Psalm 24:2 refers to this same concept since it cosmically parallels the sea with an earth encompassing river.
 It says God has founded the earth, “upon the seas, upon the rivers established it” [כִּי־הוּא עַל־יַמִּים יְסָדָה וְעַל־נְהָרות יְכֹונְנֶהָ] Psalm 72:8 reads, “Let him dominate from sea upon sea, and from the River upon the ends of the earth [ומנהר עד אפסי ארץ].”
 This is undoubtedly exactly why the Ugaritic texts call the chaos serpent counterpart to Leviathan the interchangeable titles “Prince Sea” and “Judge River” throughout the Baal Cycle—not unlike the chaoskampf language in Psalm 93.3-4 where Yam “Sea” is paralleled with the “waves of the rivers” neharot).